What are the Symptoms of High Blood Pressure?

 High Blood Pressure Symptoms

-The symptoms of high blood pressure depend on which kind you have and how severe it is.
-You may not have any signs of high blood pressure, or you could notice hypertension symptoms in your day-to-day activities.
+The symptoms of elevated blood pressure depend on which kind you have and how severe it is.
+You may not have any warning signs of high blood pressure, or you could notice hypertension symptoms or side effects in your day-to-day activities.

 Symptoms of Primary Hypertension